![]() |

 Although the United States grants the one year grace period described above, many countries do not grant this grace period.
 Because of this, it is better to file a patent application before any public disclosures of the invention.
 A good patent attorneys will always file the patent application prior to any public release or announcement in order to allow international patent filings.

-If you would like to protect your intellectual property from infringement or you feel your patent, trademark or copyright has been infringed upon, you can get quick and easy access to Top Intellectual Property Lawyers in your area offering sound legal help and assistance for Less Than $1 per Day simply by completing the form at the top of this page.
+If you would like to protect your intellectual property from infringement or you feel your patent, trademark or copyright has been infringed upon, you can get quick and easy access to Top Intellectual Property Lawyers in your area offering sound legal help and assistance simply by completing the form at the top of this page.